-Help keep the Morgan Park Academy community healthy this school year by practicing these 10 ways to avoid catching a cold, flu, or other virus, both at home and at school:
+Help keep the Morgan Park Academy community and your family healthy by using these 10 practices to decrease your child’s exposure to illness at home and at school:

-Everyone should wash their hands often and thoroughly with soap and water for about 20 seconds, which is the time it takes to sing the “Happy Birthday” song twice.
-Rinse well with warm water and dry with a paper towel.
-MPA teachers in the Lower School always make time for student hand-washing before lunch or snack and after using the bathroom.
+Everyone should wash their hands often and thoroughly with soap and water for about 20 seconds.
+(This is the amount of time it takes to sing the “Happy Birthday” song twice.)
+In the Lower School, MPA teachers always make time for student hand-washing before lunch or snack.
+When soap and water are unavailable, use an alcohol based hand sanitizer or wipe.

 4. Hands Off

-Cover coughs and sneezes.
-Cough or sneeze into a tissue, throw it in the trash, and immediately wash hands.
+Catch coughs and sneezes with a tissue, in your collar, or in your elbow.
+If a tissue is used, throw it in the trash, and immediately wash hands.
 We teach Lower School students to do the “alligator” cough or sneeze.
 Sneezing into the crook of the elbow prevents germs from collecting on hands for transfer to common surfaces.

 6. Don’t Share

-As much as we pride ourselves on our caring and sharing environment, staying healthy means students should not share items such as food, drinks, lipstick, lip balm, ear buds, gym clothes, gloves, or hats with their friends at school.
+As much as we pride ourselves on our caring and sharing environment, staying healthy means students should not share items such as food, drinks, lipstick, lip balm, earbuds, gym clothes, gloves, or scarfs with their friends at school.

 9. Boost Your Immune System

-Get plenty of sleep and exercise, avoid stress, and eat a well-balanced diet.
-Drink lots of water!
+Get plenty of sleep and exercise, decrease stress, eat a well-balanced diet (think fruits and vegetables), and drink lots of water!

 10. Get Immunized

-The Centers for Disease Control recommends flu shots for the entire family.
+The Centers for Disease Control recommends flu vaccines and COVID boosters for the entire family.